-In 1990, Safety-Kleen began offering a service for the collection of spent antifreeze (ethylene glycol) from automobile service facilities.
+In 1990, Safety-Kleen began offering a service for the collection of spent antifreeze (ethylene glycol) from automobile service stations.
 These wastes are deposited into a carboy or containers by the customer, which are located on the customer's premises.
-The contents of carboy are pumped into a tanker truck or into containers by a Safety-Kleen sales representative.
+The contents of the carboy are pumped into a tanker truck or into containers by a Safety-Kleen sales representative.
 At the service center, it is then pumped into a 20,000-gallon storage tank (if handled in bulk) or placed in the container storage warehouse (if handled in containers) for shipment to a Safety-Kleen recycle center.

 Safety-Kleen also collects used oil filters and oily water.
 These materials are generally not hazardous wastes.
-The used oil and oily water will be managed in drums.
-In the future, Safety-Kleen may request a modification to the facility to install a new tank into the existing tank farm to be used for used oil and/or oily water.
+The used oil and oily water may be managed in either drums or bulk tanks.